Broadcast Station Update: Biennial Ownership Report Deadline June 1

 Preparing and filing the Biennial Ownership Report

 The FCC Form 323 Ownership Report, and the Form 323-E, must be filed with the FCC electronically.
-Accordingly, the report must be prepared and submitted through the FCC's CDBS filing system, which can be accessed at www.fcc.gov/mb/cdbs.html.
+Accordingly, the report must be prepared and submitted through the FCC's CDBS filing system, which can be accessed at the following Web site: www.fcc.gov/mb/cdbs.html.